Skip to content

 • SAML 2.0 — for legacy enterprise systems and government portals

-These protocols allow IDToken to plug into existing enterprise IAM infrastructure (Active Directory, LDAP directories, identity governance platforms) without custom integration work.
-Your IAM system handles authorization; IDToken provides the authenticated identity.
+These protocols allow IDToken Seal to plug into existing enterprise IAM infrastructure (Active Directory, LDAP directories, identity governance platforms) without custom integration work.
+Your IAM system handles authorization; IDToken Seal provides the authenticated identity.

 Reverse Proxy / Zero Trust (Cloudflare Access, Zscaler, Tailscale)